About the Project

 Loss or disruption to transport systems, affecting, for example, autonomous vehicles control, jamming or manipulation of navigation – both plausible attacks on modern vehicles – have the potential to significantly affect both the scenarios above.
 Essentially, such ‘local risks’ to vehicle systems raise ‘global risks’ to the entire transport system.
 The objective of this research is to study such risks, where transport systems are modelled as complex systems with aspects of changes to (local) node behaviour affecting (global) system behaviour.
 Agent-based approaches to modelling traffic simulations provide a starting point to represent such environments, integrating transport system interactions and complexities with vehicular functional architectures.
 Analytical models are then be used to study emergent risks and system properties.

-Some questions to be addressed in these doctoral research projects include:
+Some questions to be addressed in this doctoral research project include:

 Training and Development